AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/program-setup.md

 1. Click **Update** to save your changes.

-Note that the changes are saved immediately to Cloud Manager, but will not be reflected in your environments until the next pipeline run.
+The changes are saved immediately to Cloud Manager, but are not reflected in your environments until the next pipeline run.

 If you have not yet created a pipeline, see [Configuring Production Pipelines](/help/using/production-pipelines.md) and [Configuring Non-Production Pipelines](/help/using/non-production-pipelines.md).